-- Asymptomatic Residents do not require Empiric Transmission-Based Precautions while being evaluated for COVID-19 following a close contact with someone with COVID-19 infection. - Testing is not recommended for those recovered from COVID in the prior 30 days. - o Testing should be considered for those who have recovered in the prior 31-90 days. - o These residents should wear source control when out of their rooms. - Empiric Transmission-Based Precautions following close contact may be considered when: - Resident is unable to be tested or wear source control as recommended for the 10 days following their exposure. - o Resident is moderately to severely immunocompromised. - Resident is residing on a unit with others who are moderately to severely immunocompromised. - o Resident is residing on a unit experiencing ongoing SARS-CoV-2 transmission that is not controlled with initial interventions.
+- Asymptomatic residents do not require Empiric Transmission-Based Precautions while being evaluated for COVID-19 following a close contact with someone with COVID-19 infection. - o Testing is not recommended for those recovered from COVID-19 in the prior 30 days. - o Testing should be considered for those who have recovered in the prior 31-90 days. - o These residents should wear source control when out of their rooms. - Empiric Transmission-Based Precautions following close contact may be considered when: - o Resident is unable to be tested or wear source control for 10 days following exposure. - o Resident is moderately to severely immunocompromised. - Resident resides on a unit with others who are moderately or severely immunocompromised. - Resident is residing on a unit experiencing ongoing SARS-CoV-2 transmission that is not controlled with initial interventions.